 When he debuted five years ago, Justin Bieber was a mop-haired heartthrob, clean cut and charming.
-But a series of troubling imagesincidents have put his innocent image at risk, and none more so than his arrest on drunken-driving charges Thursday.
+But a series of troubling incidents have put his innocent image at risk, and none more so than his arrest on drunken-driving charges Thursday.

 Police say they arrested a bleary-eyed Bieber — smelling of alcohol — after officers saw him drag-racing before dawn on a palm-lined residential street, his yellow Lamborghini traveling at nearly twice the speed limit.